ocapn/ocapn/draft-specifications/Model.md

 the queued messages to the Target.
 OCapN does not forward messages to non-references (non-capabilities).

-The abstract notation for a promise is a [Record](Notation.md#record) with two values.
+The Presentation Format for a promise is a [Record](Formats.md#record) with two values.
-The first value is a [Selector](Notation.md#selector) that indicates whether the sender or receiver tracks and settles the promise.
+The first value is a [Selector](Formats.md#selector) that indicates whether the sender or receiver tracks and settles the promise.
-The second value is a positive [Integer](Notation.md#integer) identifying the local or remote promise.
+The second value is a positive [Integer](Formats.md#integer) identifying the local or remote promise.

-For example, the abstract notation for the first promise sent by the remote is `<'desc:import-promise 0>`.
+For example, the Presentation Format for the first promise sent by the remote is `<'desc:import-promise 0>`.
-The corresponding concrete representation is `<19'desc:import-promise 0+>`.
+The corresponding Wire Format is `<19'desc:import-promise0+>`.

 If the Selector is spelled `import-promise`, the remote sender tracks and settles the promise.